 - Music as you and your partner leave the ceremony

 String quartets will often play at the reception as well, for example during the cocktail hour and/or during dinner.
 String quartets are loud enough to be heard, but not so loud that they’ll drown out conversation.
 This makes them the perfect choice for providing background music without compromising on the energy of live music performance!

-Roughly 2 x 3 meters.
-The image below shows a 2 x 3 meter gazebo that would be big enough for a string quartet.
+Approximately 2m x 3m.
+The image below shows a 2 x 3-meter gazebo that would be big enough for a string quartet.

-String quartets will require four chairs with no arms, so that they can perform freely without knocking their arms against the chair.
-They will bring their own music stands and would just need access to a secure room to leave their instrument cases and belongings while performing.
+String quartets will require four chairs with no arms so that they can perform freely without knocking their arms against the chair.
+They bring their own music stands and would just need access to a secure room to leave their instrument cases and belongings while performing.

 Musicians will appreciate bottled water and tea/coffee/biscuits upon arrival.
 Meals are always welcome, though not required.